adamsilver/fdpb/03-book-a-flight.md

 The `role="group"` attribute is used to group a set of interface elements.
 In this case, the “previous month” button, the “next month” button and the days in the month.

-The `aria-label="date picker"` in combination with the `role` will inform users that they are now entering the date picker component.
-For example, screen readers will announce “date picker, TEST, previous month, button” (or similar).
+The `aria-label="date picker"` will inform users that they are now entering the date picker component.
+For example, when the previous month button is focused, “date picker, previous month, button” (or similar) will be announced.

 At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the next month button).
 And tabbing again moves focus to the currently selected date within the grid, which defaults to today's date.